ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 ## Stop applications

-Go to the terminals where they are running and press `Ctrl+C`
+Go to the terminals where they are running and press `Ctrl+C`.

 ## Running Test Cases

-In a terminal, make sure you are inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+In a terminal, make sure you are inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:

 - **producer-kafka**
   ```